LI-Jialu/wechat_auto_reply/README.md

 ## Using WXPY

-You can try this out in your own wechat account.
+You can try this out in your own wechat account when you have no time replying messages.
 Just for fun.